Skip to content

 Which telehealth programs prescribe branded GLP-1s vs compounded?

-Sequence (now WW Clinic), Found, and Calibrate generally work within your insurance for branded Wegovy/Zepbound and include care management.
-Hims, Ro, Henry, Mochi primarily sell compounded semaglutide and tirzepatide from 503A pharmacies, with rising brand referral options.
-Verify when you sign up.
+Sequence (WeightWatchers Clinic), Found, and Calibrate generally work within your insurance for branded Wegovy/Zepbound and include care management.
+Hims, Ro, Henry, and Mochi primarily sell compounded semaglutide and tirzepatide from 503A pharmacies, with rising brand referral options since FDA delisted those peptides from the shortage list.
+Verify exactly what molecule will arrive before paying your first month.

 Can I use my HSA or FSA with a telehealth subscription?

-Yes — the subscription fee and the prescription are both eligible medical expenses when tied to a licensed clinician’s prescription for an eligible condition.
-Save receipts with the clinical note.
-See the HSA/FSA calculator.
+Yes — both the subscription fee and the prescription itself are eligible medical expenses when tied to a licensed clinician's prescription for an eligible condition.
+Save receipts plus the clinical note.
+See the HSA/FSA GLP-1 calculator for your effective tax-adjusted cost.

-What if my telehealth provider stops compounding GLP-1s?
+What if my telehealth provider stops compounding semaglutide or tirzepatide?

-After the FDA declared the semaglutide and tirzepatide shortages resolved, many telehealth platforms pivoted to LillyDirect or NovoCare referral.
-Ask about transition plans when signing up — a program with a clear pathway is lower risk than one that depends entirely on ongoing compounding.
+After the FDA declared the semaglutide (Oct 2024) and tirzepatide (Dec 2024) shortages resolved, many telehealth platforms pivoted to LillyDirect or NovoCare referral, branded injections, or 'personalized' formulations (e.g., semaglutide + B12, tirzepatide + cyanocobalamin).
+Ask about transition plans when signing up — a program with a clear post-delisting pathway is lower risk.

-Does telehealth hurt my chances of getting insurance coverage later?
+Does starting on telehealth hurt my chances of getting insurance coverage later?

-Not directly, but insurers often want a documented chronic-disease-management history before approving PAs.
-If you start on telehealth-compounded and later try to get Wegovy approved through insurance, bring labs and weight trajectory data from the telehealth platform to your PCP.
-See the prior auth guide.
+Not directly, but insurers often want a documented chronic-disease-management history before approving a PA.
+If you start telehealth-compounded and later try to get Wegovy or Zepbound approved through insurance, bring labs and a weight trajectory log from the telehealth platform to your PCP.
+The prior-auth guide walks through this transition.

-Do I need an endocrinologist or will a PCP do?
+Do I need an endocrinologist, or will a PCP work?

-A good PCP can manage uncomplicated GLP-1 therapy for obesity.
-Endocrinology is warranted for type 2 diabetes, thyroid history, or patients on complex diabetes regimens.
-Obesity-medicine certified (ABOM) physicians specifically train in this space and are often better than a generalist for comorbid-patient care.
+A competent PCP can manage uncomplicated GLP-1 therapy for obesity.
+Endocrinology is warranted for type 2 diabetes with insulin, thyroid history, or patients on complex diabetes regimens.
+Obesity-medicine-certified (ABOM) physicians specifically train in this space and usually beat a generalist for comorbid-patient care.
+Telehealth almost never beats a good ABOM physician on clinical quality.

 Is compounded semaglutide or tirzepatide the same as the branded drug?

-Pharmacologically, the active ingredient is the same peptide.
-Clinically, the finished product differs on purity, concentration accuracy, excipients, and sterility assurance — all of which depend on the compounding pharmacy’s quality system, not on the peptide itself.
-503A pharmacies serve individual prescriptions; 503B outsourcing facilities operate under cGMP and FDA inspection.
-Since the FDA declared the semaglutide and tirzepatide shortages resolved in late 2024 and early 2025, 503A compounding of those specific peptides has faced legal challenges, and several large telehealth platforms have shifted to LillyDirect/NovoCare referrals or to “personalized” formulations (e.g., semaglutide + B12).
+Pharmacologically the active ingredient is the same peptide.
+Clinically the finished product differs on purity, concentration accuracy, excipients, and sterility assurance — all of which depend on the compounding pharmacy's quality system.
+503A pharmacies serve individual prescriptions; 503B outsourcing facilities operate under cGMP with FDA inspection.
+Since the 2024–2025 shortage delisting, 503A compounding of those peptides has faced legal challenges.
 Read your prescription carefully.

-Personal/family history of MTC or MEN2; personal history of pancreatitis; active gallbladder disease; diabetic retinopathy; severe gastroparesis; pregnancy or planned pregnancy; eating disorder history; suicidality history; current medications (especially insulin, sulfonylureas, and medications affected by delayed gastric emptying).
+Personal and family history of medullary thyroid carcinoma or MEN2, personal history of pancreatitis, active gallbladder disease, diabetic retinopathy, severe gastroparesis, pregnancy or planned pregnancy, eating-disorder history, suicidality history, and current medications (especially insulin, sulfonylureas, and meds affected by delayed gastric emptying).
 A program that skips this screening is a red flag regardless of price.

 Part of the Digital Dashboard Hub network